sartq333/ml-learning-doc/README.md

 ### ml-learning-doc

-This document would contain whatever advice/resources I’ve found useful in my ML journey:
+This document would contain whatever advice/resources I’ve found useful in my ML journey (note that these are a lot of resources, which might feel overwhelming, even I haven't covered all of these things, so its fine):

 ### Some really good advice: